Travis CI integration

 This is where the idea of Continuous Integration comes in.
 It is defined as a development subprocess that automates build creation and code testing.
 As soon as a team member pushes a commit, the continuous integration process compiles the code, execute it and checks for bugs.
 Thus, the developers always have a fair idea about the quality of their code.

 Travis CI is a continuous integration environment.

-Whenever you commit code changes, Scanmycode will scan your PHP, Python, Ruby or JS code for best practices, anti-patterns and security.
+Whenever you commit code changes, Scanmycode will scan your PHP, Python, Ruby, JS or GO code for best practices, anti-patterns and security.

 Fig 1.
 Travis CI setup